durcij/comics-club/_posts/2020-2-17-meeting-summary.md

 Reading and drawing days are back!
 There's one every four weeks during our CCC times on Saturdays.

-This week's (February 15rd) *discussion* will be Violet Evergarden.

-Next week's (February 22st) read will be Garfield Minus Garfield.
+This week's (February 22st) read will be Garfield Minus Garfield.

 T-shirts have been designed!
 Please submit your information [here](https://docs.google.com/forms/d/e/1FAIpQLScV7z0UpsXuaAsZiq4vp2tpfcicbPbnC_3hbV_u2dTerl1bZQ/viewform?usp=sf_link) if you'd like one.
 They'll be free or a few bucks but no more than five.